 While PE and VC are both subject to income tax, these foreign firms often structure their acquisitions in such a way that they can use double tax treaties.

-The top 15 private equity and venture capital firms operating in Indonesia right now include:
+Several of the top private equity and venture capital firms operating in Indonesia include:

 Should You Invest in Indonesia?